sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_7_dynamic_role_switching_snowflake/embedding_7_dynamic_role_switching_snowflake.md

 CREATE OR REPLACE ROLE DRS_West;
 CREATE OR REPLACE ROLE DRS_East;

-// 2: CREATE A SECOND WAREHOSE AND GRANT USAGE PERMISSION ON THE WAREHOUSES TO NEW ROLES:
+// 2: CREATE A SECOND WAREHOUSE AND GRANT USAGE PERMISSION ON THE WAREHOUSES TO NEW ROLES:
 CREATE WAREHOUSE COMPUTE_WH2 WAREHOUSE_SIZE=SMALL AUTO_SUSPEND = 5;
-GRANT USAGE ON WAREHOUSE COMPUTE_WH TO DRS_Executive;
+GRANT USAGE ON WAREHOUSE COMPUTE_WH2 TO DRS_Executive;
-GRANT USAGE ON WAREHOUSE COMPUTE_WH TO DRS_West;
+GRANT USAGE ON WAREHOUSE COMPUTE_WH2 TO DRS_West;
-GRANT USAGE ON WAREHOUSE COMPUTE_WH TO DRS_East;
+GRANT USAGE ON WAREHOUSE COMPUTE_WH2 TO DRS_East;
-USE WAREHOUSE COMPUTE_WH;
+USE WAREHOUSE COMPUTE_WH2;

 GRANT USAGE ON WAREHOUSE COMPUTE_WH2 TO DRS_Executive;
 GRANT USAGE ON WAREHOUSE COMPUTE_WH2 TO DRS_West;